gohugoio/hugo/docs/content/meta/contributing.md

 ---
 title: "Contributing to Hugo"
-Pubdate: "2013-07-01"
+date: "2013-07-01"
+aliases: ["/doc/contributing/"]
 ---

 We welcome all contributions.
 If you want to contribute, all that is needed is simply fork Hugo, make changes and submit a pull request.
 If you prefer, pick something from the roadmap or contact [spf13](http://spf13.com) about what may make sense to do next.

 ## Overview
 1. Fork it from https://github.com/spf13/hugo
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)